EMBRYOPSIDA Pirani & Prado

 Genes & Genomes.
 For evolution (loss of genes, etc.) in the chloroplast genome of the mycoheterotroph Petrosavia, see Logacheva et al. (2014; Luo et al. 2016; Lin et al. 2017); there has also been extensive rearrangment of the genome.

 For general information, see Tamura (1998: Nartheciaceae) and especially Cameron et al. (2003) and Remizowa et al. (2017: seed coat endotestal-endotegmic), for anatomy, see Stant (1970), for pollen, see Caddick et al. (1998), for sieve tube plastids, see Behnke (2003), for floral and inflorescence morphology, see Remizowa et al. (2006a, b) and Tobe (2008), and for Petrosavis, see Merckx et al. (2013a), general, Imhof et al. (2013: roots, mycorrhizae), and Waterman et al. (2013: pollination), and for its embryology, see Tobe and Takahashi (2009: nice comparative table).

 Phylogeny.
 Isidrogalvia schomburgkiana (Tofieldiaceae!) was placed sister to Petrosavia (L.-Y. Chen et al. 2013) in a study focussing on the aquatic Alismatales - a rather remarkable position that needs confirmation (but see Luo et al. 2016: contamination or misidentification).

 Previous Relationships.
 Petrosaviaceae have often been included in other families.
-Dahgren et al. (1985) placed them - along with genera here placed in Nartheciaceae and Tofieldiaceae - in Melianthaceae, and while Tamura (1998) recognised a Petrosaviaceae, this also included members of Tofieldiaceae and Nartheciaceae.
+Dahlgren et al. (1985) placed them - along with genera here included in Nartheciaceae and Tofieldiaceae - in Melianthaceae, and while Tamura (1998) recognised a Petrosaviaceae, this also included members of Tofieldiaceae and Nartheciaceae.
 Petrosaviaceae s. str. (i.e. Petrosavia alone) were placed in Triuridales by Cronquist (1981) and in Triurididae by Takhtajan (1997); the latter included a monogeneric Japonoliriaceae in his Melanthiales-Liliidae.